gotomicro/ego/README.md

 And using ``Goland``, you can directly click to the corresponding code path through the line number (gRPC, HTTP client support line number)

 * Tracing
-   Use the opentrace protocol to automatically add Tracing to the log
+   Use the opentelemetry protocol to automatically add Tracing to the log
      * gRPC Tracing
          * test code
            [gRPC view Tracing id](https://github.com/gotomicro/ego/tree/master/examples/grpc/direct)